alexisInSAR/EZ-InSAR/README.md

 ## 1.4  Acknowledgement

 We acknowledge that the open-source InSAR processing software and code used by EZ-InSAR are cited properly.
-EZ-InSAR is distributed for free under the MIT License.
+EZ-InSAR is distributed for free under the GPLV3 License.